Everything you need to know about alumni interviews in a 3 minute read

 Alumni interviews: What they are

-• Who these alums are: Typically alums who appreciate the time spent at their school and want to give back in a volunteer manner.
-(I was one for Vanderbilt for several years).
+• Who these alums are: Typically alums who appreciate the time spent at their school and want to give back in a volunteer manner (Jack Delehey was one for Vanderbilt for several years).

-• Methods: Can be in-person (local Starbucks), over Zoom, over the phone.
+• Methods: Can be in-person (local Starbucks), over Zoom, or over the phone.
 At most schools, the school will initiate the reach out if they want you to complete an interview.
-However, at some schools (typically more elite), they require the student to proactively book the alum. interview as part of the process.
-It is up to you, the student, to know each of your school’s specific alum.
-Interview methodology & plan accordingly.
+However, at some schools (typically more elite), they require the student to proactively book with the alum interviewer as part of the process.
+It is up to you, the student, to know each of your school’s specific alum and interview methodology, then plan accordingly.

 • Timing: Typically lasts somewhere between 20-60 minutes